 The Prep reinforces its aims and ethos through the PSHE/Relationships Education programme which is taught once a week to all classes as a curriculum subject.
-Mindfulness practices are incorporated into the weekly plan and pupils in Reception and Year 3 study a planned programme.
-The Prep seeks to provide its pupils with an excellent preparation for the opportunities, responsibilities and experiences of life and to prepare them for further development as they transfer to senior school.
+Mindfulness practices are incorporated into the school day when needed and pupils in Reception and Year 3 study a planned programme.